vedant-shah/inc.india/README.md

-# inc.india
+# inc.india-Mini Project
-simple website made using html, css and bootstrap
+simple website made using html, css and bootstrap.
+This design is also responsive.